DigiArt-project/wordpressunity3deditor/README.md

-# README #

-WPUnity
+wpUnity

-A Wordpress plugin for uploading 3D assets and assembling sceneces through a web interface.
+A Wordpress plugin for uploading 3D assets and assembling scenes through a web interface.

 ##Basic Interfaces